 Completed in 1840, this imposing stone building could house up to 250 men, women and children.
 You can visit the Workhouse History Centre, Wales’s only workhouse museum, and find out how poor families were treated in Victorian times.
 There are displays; a visitor trail and ‘Ghosts of the Workhouse’: a 30-minute film made with local actors: it can be viewed in Welsh or English and is suitable for most ages.
 Children can pick oakum; write on a slate; dress up in workhouse costume (Covid rules permitting) or answer questions on a family trail.
 The Workhouse and the History Centre are open daily, free of charge: a donation is very much appreciated.

 Known locally as Y Dolydd, the Workhouse shows how a community can rescue a historic building from destruction.
 It stood abandoned and derelict until local residents formed a charitable trust to save it.
 Today the site looks very different, though work remains ongoing.
 Most of the maintenance is carried out by volunteers.

-Much of the Workhouse was modernised internally in the 1960’s and most renovated areas are let to local enterprises or used for functions which raise funds for maintenance and restoration.
-Visitors can view parts of the ground floor as well as the four courtyards, walk around the 6-acre site and the new sensory garden, browse in the bookshop or picnic in the grounds.
+Refurbished areas of the building are let to local enterprises or used for functions to raise funds.
+You can view parts of the ground floor as well as the four courtyards; walk around the 6-acre site and the sensory garden; browse in the bookshop or picnic in the grounds.
 Craft workshops are occasionally open and can be visited by appointment.
-There is a 24-bed bunkhouse.
-Events on site include music festivals, horse shows, art exhibitions, green activities, food and craft fairs and open days: the premises can be hired for weddings, parties, rallies, training days or promotional events.
+There’s a 24-bed bunkhouse especially suitable for groups.
+Events are regularly held on the site and enquiries are welcome for weddings, conferences, rallies or private functions.

 Address: Y Dolydd, The Workhouse, Llanfyllin SY22 5LD